nkemahjunior/00-e-commerce-app/README.md

-This is a Ecommerce website built with next js https://zeco-shopping.vercel.app/
+This is a Ecommerce website where you can buy clothes. website was built with next js https://zeco-shopping.vercel.app/